Marklin2289/polygon-learning/markdown/pyth/PYTH_EXCHANGE.md

 You'll notice that we have already included the price feed and wallet components for this step.
 There are also a few new components to consider:

-- A textinput for the Yield Expectation.
+- A textinput for the Yield Expectation
 - Buttons to place buy and sell orders into the order book, kept in their own component
 - A table component to maintain the order book